 Table HOU-12 in the City's General Plan Housing Element indicates that 43 percent of Costa Mesa households are owners while 57 percent are renters.
 As such, the City recognized it has a higher proportion of rental units compared to ownership units and included General Plan Land Use Element Policy LU-1.3 calling for a better balance between ownership and rental housing in Costa Mesa.
-The proposed development would provide additional rental housing that will further the gap between ownership and rental housing in the City.
-However, given the demand for housing and the City's RHNA allocation, rental housing units and deed-restricted affordable housing provided by the project continue to support the response to the City and regional housing crisis, providing a range of housing opportunities to residents.
+The proposed development would provide additional rental housing that will further the gap between ownership and rental housing that will further the gap between ownership and rental housing that will for housing and the City's RHNA allocation, rental housing units and deed-restricted affordable housing provided by the project continue to support the response to the City and regional housing crisis, providing a range of housing opportunities to residents.
 Additionally, the project would improve the City's overall jobs-housing balance.